 - Debug mode : Toggle this setting on to include debug information into the tax_jar log file.

 When TaxJar is connected proceed to the Store setup-> Taxes section to configure the addon further.
 Here you can set up your nexus addresses in TaxJar:

-Click the Manage your nexus addresses link.
+Click on the link Manage your nexus addresses.
 You will be redirected to TaxJar where you can add state with nexus your store taxes will be automatically calculated and reported for in your TaxJar account.

 Also you can assign TaxJar category tax codes to product tax classes to support product exemptions.
 For this purpose open the Tax classes tab of the Store setup -> Taxes section, create your product tax classes (if they are not created as yet) and assign TaxJar category codes to your product tax classes:

 This guide, as well as the rest of our docs, are open-source and available on GitHub.